russell-n/thetuna/tuna/components/iperfquality.rst

     CONFIGURATION = """
     [IperfData]
     # this follows the pattern for plugins --
-    # the header has to match what's in the Optimizers `components` list
+    # the header has to match what's in the `components` list
-    # the component option has to be XYData
+    # the component option has to be 'Iperf'
     component = Iperf

     # to shorten this section the configuration